The MSc in Speech & Language Therapy is designed for students who are committed to a rewarding career in speech and language therapy.

 Shortlisted applicants will be required to attend a Selection Day held at City, University of London before an offer can be made.
 At the Selection Day applicants are interviewed to assess their values match those of the NHS constitution, as well as having the opportunity to find out more about the course from our staff and students.
 For further information, please visit our Selection Day page.

-If your first language is not English, you will need the following qualification:
+If your first language is not English, we will require evidence of appropriate English Language proficiency.

 If you need to improve your English language skills before you enter this course, our partner, INTO City, University of London offers a range of English language courses.
 These intensive and flexible courses are designed to improve your English ability for entry to this degree.
 Please click the links below for more information: